akashmalbari/CircularFloatingButtonAndroid/README.md

 Then all you need is to create an instance of your custom animation handler and pass it to `FloatingActionMenu.Builder` via `setAnimationHandler( )` method.

 See `CustomAnimationHandler` in **samples** module for a sample animation handler.

-## Licence
-CircularFloatingActionMenu is released under MIT Licence.
-See file LICENCE.